glencbz/notes/unit-3/databases/sql_setup.md

 Just like Ruby or JavaScript, all of our comparison and boolean operators can do work for us to select more specific data.

-- I want the names of all the students who aren't dinosaurs - done:
+- I want the names of all the students who aren't dinosaurs

 ```psql
 wdi=# SELECT name FROM students WHERE age < 100;